DennyMaverick/Archee/README.md

 ```

 <p>
   You can see the icons in search form.
 They resize and change the color when you hover.
 I used the SVG-sprites for it, changing the property fill and using the animation transform(scale()).
+When you will click on these icons the modal windows will be opened, where you can change some options:
 </p>

 <p>